BeAPI/log-wp-redirects/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.0.2 =
+This update adds tracking of redirect sources, database improvements, and a new filter to modify log data before saving.

 = 1.0.1 =
 This update adds a new filter for more fine-grained control over which redirects are logged.